Islamic State: Number of combatants

-Estimates of the size of ISIL's military have varied widely, from tens of thousands up to 200,000.
+Estimates of the size of IS's military have varied widely, from tens of thousands up to 200,000.

-In early 2015, journalist Mary Anne Weaver estimated that half of ISIL fighters were foreigners.
-A UN report estimated a total of 15,000 fighters from over 80 countries were in ISIL's ranks in November 2014.
+In early 2015, journalist Mary Anne Weaver estimated that half of IS fighters were foreigners.
+A UN report estimated a total of 15,000 fighters from over 80 countries were in IS's ranks in November 2014.
 US intelligence estimated an increase to around 20,000 foreign fighters in February 2015, including 3,400 from the Western world.
-In September 2015, the CIA estimated that 30,000 foreign fighters had joined ISIL.
+In September 2015, the CIA estimated that 30,000 foreign fighters had joined IS.

-According to Abu Hajjar, a former senior leader of ISIL, foreign fighters receive food, petrol and housing, but unlike native Iraqi or Syrian fighters, they do not receive payment in wages.
-Since 2012, more than 3000 people from the central Asian countries have gone to Syria, Iraq or Afghanistan to join the Islamic State or Jabhat al Nusra.
+According to Abu Hajjar, a former senior leader of IS, foreign fighters receive food, petrol and housing, but unlike native Iraqi or Syrian fighters, they do not receive payment in wages.
+Since 2012, more than 3,000 people from the central Asian countries have gone to Syria, Iraq or Afghanistan to join the Islamic State or Jabhat al Nusra.

 Conventional weapons

-ISIL relies mostly on captured weapons with major sources including Saddam Hussein's Iraqi stockpiles from the 2003–11 Iraq insurgency and weapons from government and opposition forces fighting in the Syrian Civil War and during the post-US withdrawal Iraqi insurgency.
+IS relies mostly on captured weapons with major sources including Saddam Hussein's Iraqi stockpiles from the 2003–11 Iraq insurgency and weapons from government and opposition forces fighting in the Syrian Civil War and during the post-US withdrawal Iraqi insurgency.
 The captured weapons, including armour, guns, surface-to-air missiles, and even some aircraft, enabled rapid territorial growth and facilitated the capture of additional equipment.
-For example, ISIL captured US-made TOW anti-tank missiles supplied by the United States and Saudi Arabia to the Free Syrian Army in Syria.
+For example, IS captured US-made TOW anti-tank missiles supplied by the United States and Saudi Arabia to the Free Syrian Army in Syria.
 Ninety percent of the group's weapons ultimately originated in China, Russia or Eastern Europe according to Conflict Armament Research.

 Non-conventional weapons

 The group uses truck and car bombs, suicide bombers and IEDs, and has used chemical weapons in Iraq and Syria.
-ISIL captured nuclear materials from Mosul University in July 2014, but is unlikely to be able to convert them into weapons.
-In September 2015 a US official stated that ISIL was manufacturing and using mustard agent in Syria and Iraq, and had an active chemical weapons research team.
-ISIL has also used water as a weapon of war.
+IS captured nuclear materials from Mosul University in July 2014, but is unlikely to be able to convert them into weapons.
+In September 2015 a US official stated that IS was manufacturing and using mustard agent in Syria and Iraq, and had an active chemical weapons research team.
+IS has also used water as a weapon of war.
 The group closed the gates of the smaller Nuaimiyah dam in Fallujah in April 2014, flooding the surrounding regions, while cutting the water supply to the Shia-dominated south.
 Around 12,000 families lost their homes and 200 km2 of villages and fields were either flooded or dried up.
 The economy of the region also suffered with destruction of cropland and electricity shortages.

-During the Battle of Mosul, commercially available quadcopters and drones were being used by ISIL as surveillance and weapons delivery platforms using improvised cradles to drop grenades and other explosives.
-One ISIL drone base was struck and destroyed by two Royal Air Force Tornado using two Paveway IV guided bombs.
+During the Battle of Mosul, commercially available quadcopters and drones were being used by IS as surveillance and weapons delivery platforms using improvised cradles to drop grenades and other explosives.
+One IS drone base was struck and destroyed by two Royal Air Force Tornado using two Paveway IV guided bombs.